 Human Use Protocol Submission Process:

 - The HRPP Office will accept the submission documents via the new eIRB system- iRIS.
-To access the system, please go to: https://dmrncac.dhhq.health.mil (link is external) (for new accounts, contact the HRPP office (301) 295-3303 for instructions on how to request an eIRB account)
+To access the system, please go to: https://eirb.csd.disa.mil (link is external).
+To apply for a new account, see the EIRB Reference Guide, for assistance contact the HRPP office.

 - The protocol application is a fillable eIRB form.
 In addition to the protocol, the following required documents may be uploaded, as applicable :

-- For all research: Current Curriculum Vitae (CV), CITI human subjects protections training certifications, HIPAA training certification, Signed Researcher Responsibility Form, - These forms may be uploaded only once into the researcher’s eIRB profile to avoid being asked for these documents with each new IRB submission.
+- For all research: Current Curriculum Vitae (CV), CITI human subjects protections training certifications, HIPAA training certification - These forms may be uploaded only once into the researcher’s eIRB profile to avoid being asked for these documents with each new IRB submission.

 - For sponsored/ funded research: Financial Disclosure/Conflict of Interest Form